 Photo: Ulrich Knoll / Unsplash / Image For Representation Only

-Dancing at Oktoberfest is a cheerful addition to things to do in New Orleans in October.
+Dancing and enjoying at Oktoberfest is one of the best things to do in New Orleans in October.
 This festival, hosted by Deutsches Haus, brings German culture to the city with live bands, traditional dances, and plenty of bratwurst and beer.
 The event runs over three weekends and offers a lively, family-friendly atmosphere.
 Visitors can join the chicken dance, sample schnitzel, and enjoy the festive beer garden.

 Location: Deutsches Haus, 1700 Moss Street, Bayou St. John